 2. Use a Rubber Mallet to remove dents from a car door

 If you are an advanced car tinkerer then you may just feel more comfortable about taking the entire door off to use a rubber mallet and paintless repair the dent from the inside of the panel.
 It’s important to note that to never use a metal hammer if you a new to this as you could create smaller unsightly dents marks thanks to a metal hammer.
-It’s recommended before you start repairing any dents on your car doors is to acquire a rubber mallet.
 The rubber mallet will help softens the force of each hit to get a flawless dent repair job from your home.

 This sort of thing would be ideal, but any (non metal) mallet will do